colejd/Kino/overview.md

 ### Lenses
 Lenses are the in-program term for self-contained image processing routines.
-They inherit from `ModuleCommon`.
+They inherit from `LensCommon`.
 Broadly, they have a `ProcessFrame` function that takes an input image, and writes its results to an output image.
 They are enabled and disabled individually so that you can mix and match what processing you want to do.
 Each one manages its own GUI (though the code that draws it is in the Core).